WLA Scholarships Home

 Scholarship Forms

-Applications for the 2022-2023 WLA Scholarship cycle have closed.
+Applications for the 2023-2024 WLA Scholarship cycle are now available!
 Scholarship winners will be notified by Aug.
 31 and announced to WLA membership the week following.

 How to Apply

-Complete the Scholarship Application and attach to it:
+Complete the online WLA Scholarship Application and attach to it and/or send separately to [email protected]:

-The application and ALL materials must be postmarked by the deadline.
+The application and ALL materials must be sent by the deadline.
 Incomplete applications will not be eligible for consideration.

 Scholarship Requirements